It blows me away that we live in a world where people understand what this means…

 Where it might make a big difference is in gross weight when coiled.
 If you’re carrying several ropes on a mountaineering expedition, the difference of a few grams per metre could really add up.
 As with every other variable we’ll discuss, it’s a matter of horses for courses.

 Over 10mm.
-Usually used by commercial guiding groups for longevity and considered too heavy duty for most recreational purposes.
+Usually used by commercial guiding groups for longevity and probably overkill for most recreational purposes.
 Quite fat, struggles to fit into many modern belay devices.

 9.5-9.9mm.
 Versatile.
 A happy medium which strikes a balance between weight and durability.
 Good for sport, trad, ice, top roping… essentially anything with lots of mileage.